abuiles/ember-101/using-query-params-to-drive-our-application-state.md

 ~~~~~~~~

 Now every time we change `sortBy` or `sortAscending`, the model hook
-for **app/routes/friends/index.js** will be called, making requests to
+for **app/routes/friends/index.js** will be called, making a request to
-the API similar. `/api/v4/friends?sortBy=fullName&sortAscending=true`.
+the API similar to `/api/v4/friends?sortBy=fullName&sortAscending=true`.

 ## Further Reading